polterguy/phosphorusfive/FAQ.md

 I am the Gaia Lactical Overlord, and Ajax Uber Uhuru Guru, Il Duce, Der Fuhrer, and Kim Jong Il the 3rd when it comes to the final decisions in regards to the future development of Phosphorus Five.
-100% dictator, the resurrected Kublai Khan, sole emperor over Phosphorus Five.
+100% dictator, the resurrected Kublai Khan, and sole emperor over Phosphorus Five.

-I do however love suggestions and feedback from others, and I do consider myself quite polite, and I am famous for changing my mind, once my existing mind no longer compiles.
+I do however take suggestions and feedback from others, and I do consider myself quite polite, and I am famous for changing my mind, once my existing mind no longer compiles.

-### What's your sense of humor?

-Besides from my own jokes, which normally I am the only one who understands, I consider [this](https://www.youtube.com/watch?v=so8NQficzZg)  to be the Mona Lisa of Humor.

 ### What's your email address?